Why Bariatric Surgery Often Outperforms Medications

 Bariatric Surgery: One Procedure, Lifelong Results

-Weight Loss Drugs: Ongoing Treatment, Short-Term Gains
+Weight Loss Medications: Ongoing Treatment with Temporary Gains

-While non-invasive, medications come with drawbacks:
+Though non-invasive, these drugs come with potential drawbacks:

 • Common side effects: nausea, constipation, fatigue, gastrointestinal issues